 Does my property qualify to build an ADU?

-You can add an ADU to your property if you meet these requirements:
+You can most likely add some form of ADU to your property if you meet these requirements:

-room that can be converted into a unit with its own entrance
+A room that can be converted into a unit with its own entrance.

 Your home is located within 1/2 Mile from public transit or has room and access for an additional parking space